OUR WHOLE COMMUNITY APPROACH

-It takes a village to raise a child
+It takes a village to raise a child!

 To ensure that we support and empower ALL Australian students to be safe and responsible users of digital technologies both at home and school, we must arm

 up-to-date with the latest trending digital topics.
-We must provide space and time to learn and understand the way students can connect to and interact through digital platforms, devices, sites, apps and gaming networks.
+We must provide space and time to learn and understand the way students can connect and interact through digital platforms, devices, sites, apps and gaming networks.

 School Based Programs

 Our school based programs aim to provide opportunities for teachers to stay up-to-date with the latest information as well as provide resources and curriculum linked to the National Curriculum.
 The core outcomes of our program include:

-As a Professional Learning Consultant, Trent's natural talent for engaging people of all ages has seen him work with schools Nationally to support their transition into the 21st Century through
+As a Professional Learning Consultant, Trent's natural talent for engaging people of all ages has seen him work with schools nationally to support their transition into the 21st Century through

 at a younger age more than ever before, Trent is passionate about ensuring teachers are supported and have access to the most

 social networking platforms.
 He has seen first hand in his own teaching experience that even small mistakes made online

-Project is to reach a broader audience of teachers students and community members, as well as provide effective learning experiences and teaching resources.
-To ensure students ' 'growing up digital' learn important safe and responsible online habits.
+Project is to reach a broader audience of teachers, students and community members, as well as provide effective learning experiences and teaching resources.
+To ensure students 'grow up digital' Sam's vision is to see the community learn important